Geology of the Pearl River Delta: Geological setting

 The Pearl River Delta is situated on the southern edge of the Cathaysia Block, one of the key crustal blocks in southeastern China.
 This region is situated on the Eurasian tectonic plate, abutting the oceanic crust along the margins of the South China Sea.
 While it is located at the edge of a passive continental margin, the delta experiences a primary tectonic stress field in the north–south direction due to the compressional motion of the Indian Ocean Plate and the Philippine Sea Plate from various directions.

 The stress field within the Pearl River Delta stimulates the activity of the area's faults, considerably influencing the delta's evolution.
-The consequent movement and behavior of these faults are key determinants in the continuous development and transformation of this geologically dynamic region.
+The subsequent movement and behavior of these faults are key determinants of the continuous development and transformation of this geologically dynamic region.
 As a result, the behavior of faults and the differential movements of associated fault blocks primarily dictate the neotectonic features in this region, where substantial seismic activity is an occasional phenomenon.